refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 Jobs will not be allocated any generic resources unless specifically requested at job submit time using the options:

-*—gres*: Generic resources required per node, recommended way, general snytax `--gres=gpu:kepler:2`
+*—gres*: Generic resources required per node, recommended way, general snytax for job submission  `--gres=gpu:kepler:2`

 *—gpu*: GPUs required per job